rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 Rancher should work with any modern Linux distribution.

+### Requirements for Installing Rancher on an RKE Kubernetes Cluster with the Helm CLI

+RKE should work with any modern Docker version, while K3s should work with any modern version of Docker or containerd.

+Rancher and RKE have been tested and are supported on Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.

 ### Requirements for Installing Rancher with RancherD

-_RancherD installs are experimental as of v2.5.4_
+_The RancherD install is available as of v2.5.4.
+It is an experimental feature._

 At this time, only Linux OSes that leverage systemd are supported.

 To install RancherD on SELinux Enforcing CentOS 8 or RHEL 8 nodes, some [additional steps](#rancherd-on-selinux-enforcing-centos-8-or-rhel-8-nodes) are required.

 Docker is not required for RancherD installs.

-### Requirements for Installing Rancher on an RKE Kubernetes Cluster with the Helm CLI

-RKE should work with any modern Docker version, while K3s should work with any modern version of Docker or containerd.

-Rancher and RKE have been tested and are supported on Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.

 ### Requirements for Installing Rancher on a K3s Kubernetes Cluster